Cheap and Fast DIY Valentines Day Banner

 I also used the white mesh to decorate the mantel and tack along the end of the banner.

 And there you have it!
-Everything on the mantel was under $15 (except for the window) and I think it’s perfect for Valentine’s Day or an anniversary celebration.
+Everything on the mantel was under $15 (except for the window purchased at a yard sale for $10) and I think it’s perfect for Valentine’s Day or an anniversary celebration.

 If you were inspired by DIY Valentine’s Day Banner I’d love if you’d share it with your friends and pin it for later!
 Us bargain decorators need to stick together!